 BIG began advocating for GDOT to install temporary street improvements to Greensboro streets, such as Slow Streets, towards the beginning of April.
 Suggestions included both Slow Streets and pop-up protected bike lanes, temporary bike lanes that physically separate vehicles from bicycles using objects such as cones or barrels.
 The countless emails, virtual meetings, and an opinion editorial paid off.

-BIG has since taken charge of monitoring the Slow Streets project, maintaining communication with GDOT, tightening screws in place to secure signs, and adjusting barrels.
-We have also made an effort to gather feedback from residents within the vicinity of each Slow Street.
+BIG has since taken charge of monitoring the Slow Street project, maintaining communication with GDOT, tightening screws in place to secure signs, and adjusting barrels.
+We have also made an effort to gather feedback from residents from both neighborhoods and continue to do so within the vicinity of our current Slow Street.
 Furthermore, we are in communication with other advocacy organizations across the state who are hoping to initiate similar projects for the communities they represent.

-For those interested in enjoying our city's Slow Streets first hand, the Glenwood neighborhood Slow Street can be found on Highland Avenue between Haywood Street and Florida Street and the Slow Street in the Sunset Hills neighborhood is located on West Greenway Drive between West Market Street and Walker Avenue.
-For maps, please see ----> Map of Greensboro Slow Streets
+For those interested in enjoying our city's Slow Street first hand, the Slow Street in the Sunset Hills neighborhood is located on West Greenway Drive between West Market Street and Walker Avenue.
+For a map, please see ----> Map of the Greensboro Slow Street

 Hopefully projects that slow and reduce vehicular traffic, providing safer places for people to bicycle, will become more common in the years ahead with or without the pandemic.
-For now, Greensboro's first Slow Streets are a great starting point!
+For now, Greensboro's first Slow Street is a great starting point!

 NEIGHBORHOOD OUTREACH: BIG continues to reach out to local neighborhood organizations in an effort to introduce our organization.
 The goal is to increase communication with those directly affected by the design of streets in their vicinity and to teach people bicycling safety.
 We introduce ways our programs can help neighborhoods advocate for safer streets for cyclists and offer bike rodeos for children and adult safety training at no charge.